holcay92/AnalysisOfAlgorithms/README.md

 Design an experiment to compare different algorithms for the selection problem, i.e. finding k’th smallest element in an unsorted list of n numbers.
 There are following candidate methods:

+In this experiment, you are asked to compare these seven methods for finding the 𝑘’th smallest element in various input lists (of various sizes and various characteristics).
+You have to decide on sample inputs to best clarify the performance characteristics of algorithms.
+While doing your emprical analysis, you may use physical unit of time, count actual number of basic operation's executions, or both.
+You are also expected to compare your findings with theoretical complexity values.
+You should provide extensive comments on your results.

 (i) Sort all elements by Insertion-sort and return the 𝑘’th element in the list,